NtBur/student-project/README.md

 # student-project
-This project was developed using Spring MVC, AOP, CRUD operations and Spring Security
+This project was developed using Spring MVC, AOP, CRUD operations